BeejLuig/BeejLuig.github.io/_posts/2016-10-07-boil_the_frog_at_the_intersection_of_music_and_machine_learning.markdown

 **Why use it?**

 How many times have you tried to convince a friend to listen to an artist that he/she has no interest in?
 "Just trust me," you say.
-"You may not *think* you will like this band, but they are actually just like some of the other stuff you like."
+"You may not *think* you will like this band, but they are actually just like some of your favorite artists."
 This is the kind of situation where Boil the Frog shines: connecting unlikely artists through degrees of musical separation.

 Some examples listed in the Boil the Frog about:

 * [Miley Cyrus to Miles Davis](http://static.echonest.com/BoilTheFrog/index.html?src=%27miley%20cyrus%27&dest=%27miles%20davis%27)
 * [Justin Bieber to Jimi Hendrix](http://static.echonest.com/BoilTheFrog/index.html?src=%27justin%20bieber%27&dest=%27jimi%20hendrix%27)
 * [Mickey Mouse to deadmau5](http://static.echonest.com/BoilTheFrog/index.html?src=%27mickey%20mouse%27&dest=%27deadmau5%27)